EstebanFlorence/cub3D/README.md

 4. **Save and Run:**
   - Save the file in **maps/** and run the cub3D program with your map file as follows:

-You can find some scene description file examples in maps/.

 ```shell
 ./cub3D your_map_file.cub